nest/nest-simulator/doc/htmldoc/examples/running_notebooks.rst

 .. important::

-   If you want to save any changes you made you need to move the file to either your shared folder in EBRAINS or download it onto your computer.
+   If you want to save any changes you made you need to move the file to either your shared folder in EBRAINS or download it to your computer.

 ----